Discover how hearing loss can impact your mental health.

 Mental health affects just about every aspect of our lives, from thoughts and feelings to day-to-day activities.
 At some point or another, you’ve probably felt anxious, irritable, fatigued or sad, which may have impacted how you interacted with the outside world.
 Sometimes when we don’t get enough sleep, we’ll be in a bad mood the following day.
 If we’re nervous about a situation that has an unpredictable outcome, we might feel anxious.

 These are relatable human emotions.
 But when they last for two weeks or more, it may be a sign of something more serious.
-Untreated hearing loss can actually increase the likelihood of mental health complications like depression, but getting regular hearing tests and seeking treatment can help.
+Untreated hearing loss can actually increase the likelihood of mental health complications like depression.
+Regular hearing tests and seeking treatment can help.

 When people experience depression, everyday actions like cooking a meal, spending time with friends and getting exercise can be extra difficult.
-Individuals may face prolonged feelings of sadness, have low energy, a loss of appetite and even a loss of interest in activities that would normally bring joy, which can lead to social isolation and social withdrawal.
-Depression is very common—it affects more than 16 million adults in the United States alone.
-There’s a good chance you know someone dealing with this.
+Individuals may face prolonged feelings of sadness, have low energy, a loss of appetite and even a loss of interest in activities that would normally bring joy, leading to social isolation and withdrawal.
+Depression is common—it affects more than 16 million adults in the United States alone.

-While the circumstances of the disorder vary from person to person (and often aren’t preventable), a variety of different treatment options can help ease the symptoms.
+The circumstances of this disorder vary from person to person (and often aren’t preventable), but a variety of treatment options can help ease the symptoms.
 For example, if someone with depression has untreated hearing loss, they can use hearing aids to improve quality of life.
-It’s pretty remarkable that today’s advanced hearing devices not only create a vibrant sound experience—they also have the capacity to improve mental health for those with hearing loss and depression.
+Today’s advanced hearing devices not only create a vibrant sound experience, they also have the capacity to improve mental health for those with hearing loss and depression.

 More than 9 million Americans older than 65 are affected by hearing loss (along with another 10 million people ages 45 to 64).
-For this group of people who are 65 and over, the risk of having both hearing loss and depression is higher among those who do not use hearing aids.
+For this group of those 65 and over, the risk of having both hearing loss and depression is higher among those who do not use hearing aids.

 A study from the American Academy of Audiology found that within this demographic, people who didn’t receive hearing help reported higher rates of sadness and more frequently had the perception that others were angry with them for no reason.
 These people were also much more likely to experience social isolation and social withdrawal.

-With hearing aids, people are able to communicate more easily with others, and this naturally helps them overcome feelings of loneliness.
+With hearing aids, people are able to can communicate more easily with others, which naturally helps with feelings of loneliness and improves relationships.
 They’ll have a better opportunity to meet new friends, enjoy shared activities and will tend to feel more independent.
-The study saw such significant differences before and after hearing aid treatment that family members found behavioral changes even more noticeable than the participants themselves.
+The previously mentioned study saw such significant differences before and after hearing aid treatment that family members found behavioral changes even more noticeable than the participants themselves.